 Many 16-year-olds start working and earning a paycheck for the first time once they get a driver's license.
 At this point, you may want to open a checking account, so you can have your check automatically deposited into it and spend the money easily.
 In some cases, you can open an account, but other banks might prohibit it.
 However, you may have options for different account types such as joint accounts or minor savings accounts.

 When it comes to opening a checking account for a minor, it is up to the individual bank to make the rules associated with how old a client must be.
 Some banks are willing to open accounts for 16-year-olds, while others do not like to deal with minors.

-Joint Checking Accounts
+Research Joint Checking Accounts

 Some banks do not offer checking accounts to 16-year-olds because of contract laws.
 In most states, anyone under the age of 18 cannot be legally held to a contract.
 Since a check is essentially a type of contract between the buyer and seller, this could lead to legal issues for the seller.
 Instead of offering these checking accounts to minors, some banks choose to avoid this process or simply require someone over the age of 18 to be on the account also.